kirankhanalleo/Hotel-API-with-elastic-search/README.md

     cd Hotel-API-with-elastic-search
     ```

-3. Build and run the application:
+3. Build and run the application using Maven:
     ```bash
     mvn spring-boot:run
     ```